 Reverse mortgages are often hyped as a great way for senior citizens to easily get extra spending money.
 While reverse mortgages offer a few advantages, they also have significant downsides.
-For starters, a reverse mortgage can be foreclosed in a number of different circumstances.
+For starters, a reverse mortgage can be foreclosed in several different circumstances.
 Also, they tend to be expensive.

-Before you take out a reverse mortgage, learn how they work, as well as the advantages and notable disadvantages associated with these kinds of loans.
+Before you take out a reverse mortgage, learn how they work, and the advantages and notable disadvantages of these kinds of loans.

 The most common type of reverse mortgage is a Home Equity Conversion Mortgage (HECM), which the Federal Housing Administration (FHA) insures.
 (The FHA is a part of the U.S. Department of Housing and Urban Development (HUD)).